 MASS INNOVATION LABS

-photoshoots (above, top right) capturing the lifestyle and amenities of this dynamic research environment.
-Upon completion of the
+- Brought in photographers and directed photoshoots (examples: above, top right) capturing the lifestyle and amenities of this dynamic research environment.

 JEWISH BIG BROTHERS & BIG SISTERS